 This is the famous bright blue waterfall near Luang Prabang.
 It is defenitely worth a visit.
 I visited it in the morning and it was chilly … And do you know why the colour of the water is that beautiful?
 Because it is freezin’ cold!!
 So I didn’t dare to dive in 🙂 But walking around it and looking at the colour was amazing!

 But I can imagine you wanting to swim here on this great spot near Luang Prabang!

-Read more tips for Luang Prabang: The Bright Blue Kuang Si Waterfall
+See more of this great waterfall: The Bright Blue Kuang Si Waterfall

 Luang Prabang Market